danielpclark/PolyBelongsTo/README.md

 #Poly Belongs To

-Is an ActiveRecord library which will let you check you DB Objects polymorphism in a more across-the-board meta-programatically friendly way.
+Is an ActiveRecord library which will let you check your DB Objects polymorphism in a more across-the-board meta-programatically friendly way.

     # Is Polymorphic?